[Solved] OGG Files Not Playing on Windows 10 v1903

 Solution 1: Convert OGG File to A More Compatible Format

 If your OGG files can't play properly in Windows 10 v1903, but works fine in previous version like Win10 1809, there is a great possibility that your OGG files were corrupted while upgrading to Windows 10 v1903.
 To fix it, you can convert OGG to a more compatible format.
 If your .ogg file is wrapped with both Theora video codec and Vobris audio codec, you can try WinX HD Video Converter Deluxe to convert OGG to MP4 to fix OGG not playing issue.
 By the way, it can also help you convert MP4 to OGG.

+Step 2.
 Click "+Video" button to load your OGG file > Choose MP4 as output format > Tap "RUN" button to start converting OGG to MP4!

 On the other hand, if your OGG files are wrapped with Vobris audio codec only, you can try an audio converter to convert OGG to MP3 or AAC.